About Harvard University Press

 For a more in-depth exploration of the University’s earliest publishing efforts, the Press’s official founding in 1913, and its first six decades, turn to Max Hall’s Harvard University Press: A History.

 Your questions and comments are very important to us.
-Specific information about the following frequent categories of request can be found elsewhere on our site:
+Information about the following frequent areas of inquiry as well as email addresses for specific departments can be found on these pages:

 - Desk Copies for Educators